PatidarChandrashekhar/Python-Tutorial/README.md

 ***Variables in Python have the following rules :***

-- _The name of a variable must begin with a letter or the underscore character._
+- _The name of a variable must begin with a letter or the underscore character_

-- _A number cannot be the first character in a variable name._
+- _A number cannot be the first character in a variable name_

-- _Only alpha-numeric characters and underscores (A-z, 0-9, and _) are allowed in variable names._
+- _In variable names, only alpha-numeric characters and underscores (A-z, 0-9, and_) _are permitted_

 - _Case matters when it comes to variable names (age, Age and AGE are three different variables)_